getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let issueIdOrKey = "issueIdOrKey_example"; // String | The ID or key of the issue. let propertyKey = "propertyKey_example"; // String | The key of the property.
 let worklogId = "worklogId_example"; // String | The ID of the worklog.
-apiInstance.cloudidRestApi3IssueIssueIdOrKeyWorklogWorklogIdPropertiesPropertyKeyGet(cloudid, issueIdOrKey, propertyKey, worklogId, (error, data, response) => {
+apiInstance.issueIssueIdOrKeyWorklogWorklogIdPropertiesPropertyKeyGet(cloudid, issueIdOrKey, propertyKey, worklogId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {